Skip to content

 Important: send() waits for the current execution to complete before starting the new one.
 If you need parallel conversations, create separate handles via executor.execute().

-Use getHandle() to reconnect to an existing run:
+Use getHandle() to reconnect to an existing session:

 typescript